dOrgTech/Ecosystem/proposals/Alchemy/11-3box-comments.md

 ### New
 As a User I want to comment on proposals without creating Disqus account, so that we can fluidly start discussions related to proposals.

-As a User I want to be able ot see and post messages.
+As a User I want to be able to see and post messages.

 ## Impact on Adoption